-The Orientation Chair and a team of more than 80 student volunteers (Orientation Committee + Orientation Crew) are committed to making your transition to Mount Allison welcoming, fun, informative, and inclusive.
-The first week, the first month, the first year (!) represent the beginning of new friendships, the opportunity to evaluate and re-imagine your own identity, and a chance to take on greater independence and responsibility.
-Orientation is meant to introduce you to all this and more.
-The schedule is set up to keep you busy (but not too busy), to provide you with opportunities to socialize on your own terms, and to connect you with the people and information that will help to make your first year at Mount Allison (and beyond) a success.
+The Orientation Chair and a team of more than 100 student volunteers (Orientation Committee + Orientation Crew) are committed to making the transition to life at Mount Allison as smooth and well-supported as possible.
+The first week, the first month, and the first year (!) represent the beginning of new friendships, the opportunity to evaluate and re-imagine one's identity, and a chance to take on greater independence and responsibility.
+Orientation is meant to introduce new students to all this and more.
+The Orientation schedule is set up to keep students busy (but not too busy), to provide them with opportunities to socialize on their own terms, and to connect them with the people and information that will help to make their first year at Mount Allison (and beyond) a success.
 For more about University Orientation and what is planned this year, visit www.mta.ca/orientation.

 Students who start at Mount Allison in September are are invited to arrive early (at the end of August) for Fall Orientation.
 On-campus students move into residence in advance of upper year/returning students and enjoy 4-5 days of Orientation programming and activities before classes begin on the Tuesday after Labour Day.
 Orientation is for off-campus students too!
 All Orientation events and activities are fully open to all new students.
 There is something for everyone!
 Please visit Orientation to find out more.

 Students who start at Mount Allison in January are invited to take part in a 1-2 day Winter Orientation immediately prior to the start of classes.
 Winter Orientation represents a condensed version of Fall Orientation.
 Students will will meet and engage with other new students through welcome events, information sessions, and student and staff-led workshops.
 For more information about this year's Winter Orientation schedule and how to register, visit the Winter Orientation page.

 Mature student Orientation